 Plus, your clients will want the facility’s lockers to be made of a material that won’t be negatively affected by its surroundings.
-For example: Steel rusts after a while, and the amount of time it takes for this to happen is significantly affected by environmental factors.
-As a result, fitness centers, particularly those with pools, may notice their lockers rusting rather quickly due to the amount of moisture in the air.
+For example: As aforementioned, steel rusts after a while, and the amount of time it takes for this to happen is significantly affected by environmental factors.
+Consequently, fitness centers, particularly those with pools, may notice their lockers rusting rather quickly due to the amount of moisture in the air.

 They’re stronger than other materials.

-Find out more about the custom glass locker doors for fitness clubs Dillmeier Glass fabricates for locker manufacturers.
+Find out more about the custom glass locker doors the Dillmeier Glass Company fabricates for locker manufacturers.